 The downside is that the food must be removed every week so that the saltwater solution can be stirred before the food is placed back.

 Nipi hapayimma, a phrase that translates to “salty meat”, was and still is a popular method of preserving food among the Chickasaw community.

 The process of curing was, however, not a widespread method.
-Tribes that lived farther inland would not have had been able to amass the large quantities of salt necessary for this task.
+Tribes that lived farther inland would not have been able to amass the large quantities of salt necessary for this task.

 Natural Freezing in Cold Areas

 For tribes that had access to high mountains or whose climates provided regular snow, it was also possible to freeze food – even without commercial refrigeration like we have today.

 The meat would be wrapped in animal skins to protect it from the severe cold which has the potential to damage the meat via direct contact.
 The bundles were then buried in the snow.

 It was a simple task to remove the bundles and defrost the meat in the sun before eating.

 However, not all types of food are suitable for freezing and the weather could be fickle and uncontrollable, as it still can be.